frontendfolks/frontendfolks.github.io/_posts/2016-01-18-keyboard-shotcuts.md

 ###### GitHub

 Another example of a site you may be on for hours if it's part of your work.
 Github also supports ? for help and gives lots of shortcuts.
-Theirs are also J and K (which have meant up and down for folks familiar with vi and *nix editors) for moving up and down as well as X for toggling selection like Gmail, C for great, and / for search.
+Theirs are also J and K (which have meant up and down for folks familiar with vi and nix editors) for moving up and down as well as X for toggling selection like Gmail, C for great, and "/" for search.
 You see how a pattern is developing on its own?

 ![Github](../_assets/images/Github.png)